MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L07_Configure_Pipelines_as_Code_with_YAML.md

 ### Exercise 0: Configure the lab prerequisites

-In this exercise, you will set up the prerequisites for the lab, which consist of a new Azure DevOps project with a repository based on the [eShopOnWeb](https://github.com/MicrosoftLearning/eShopOnWeb).
+In this exercise, you will set up the prerequisites for the lab.

 #### Task 1: (skip if done) Create and configure the team project